a-code-ninja/games/01-Pugilica/CARDS.md

 # Cards of the Game

-The game has a deck of 30 cards: 26 blows, 3 dodges, and 1 respite cards.
+The game has a deck of 32 cards: 26 blows, 4 dodges, and 2 respite cards.

-## Dodge x3
+## Dodge x4

 Play at any time.

 Dodge a blow your opponent has landed.

-## Respite x1
+## Respite x2

+Play at any time.

 Take a rest, your stamina is replenished.